Berkelium0/AI-Project-2.3/README.md

     - `cave`: 2D list representing the cave layout.
     - `skill_alloc`: Dictionary containing skill points allocated for `navigation` and `fighting`.
     - `collected_gold`: List of positions where gold has been collected.
-    - `beaten_wumpus`: List of positions where Wumpuses have been defeated.
+    - `beaten_monster`: List of positions where Monsteres have been defeated.
     - `total_gold`: Total number of gold pieces in the cave.
 - **Returns**:
     - `next_state`: The agent's next state after the action.
     - `prob`: The probability of successfully transitioning to `next_state`.
     - `reward`: The reward for taking the action from the current state.

-### - fight_wumpus()
+### - fight_monster()

-This function computes the success probability and reward of fighting a Wumpus based on the agent's fighting skills.
+This function computes the success probability and reward of fighting a Monster based on the agent's fighting skills.

 - **Parameters**: